-DescriptionScreening License and Australian Curriculum STEM Lesson Plan for Primary & Secondary Schools We will send you a link to the film and PFB Lesson Plan linked to the Australian Curriculum.
-Please complete our PFB Survey before and after watching the film as well as after completing the lesson plan.
+DescriptionScreening License and Australian Curriculum STEM Lesson Plan for Primary & Secondary Schools We will send you a link to the film and the PFB Lesson Plan linked to the Australian Curriculum.
 Thank you for being a part of the Plastic Free Boy movement!
 Help us and create future leaders of tomorrow.
 22 min film ‘Plastic Alarm’ 12-year-old Arlian aka Plastic Free Boy sets out to inspire and educate kids and students around the world about the problems and solutions of plastic pollution.
 The film has shown to over 790 000 students in Australia and overseas with the core message you are never too young or too small to make a difference.
 Our peer to peer education has shown great results in educating and inspiring students to reduce plastic waste as well as impacted with follow up projects that have reduced waste from 20% -80%.

 Before conducting this lesson with your students, please find time to watch the Plastic Free Boy documentary ‘Plastic Alarm’ as a class.
 It is a 22 min film inspiring kids to find solutions to the global plastic pollution problem and make a difference.
 A 12 min “Call to Action” video accompanies the documentary and Plastic Free Boy’s presentation at the 2020 Kids Teaching Kids Conference, will be made accessible as well.